NET WORTH: NA

 SOURCE OF WEALTH: Founder of RealNetworks

-FUNDING AREAS: Independent Media, Health, Measuring Progress, Animal Rights
+FUNDING AREAS: Independent Media, Health, Measuring Progress, Animal Rights, Global Education

-OVERVIEW: Glaser established the Glaser Progress Foundation in 1999, with a mission "to build a more just, sustainable and humane world."
-He is best known for his support of independent progressive media, but his foundation's core initiatives also include measuring progress, combating HIV/AIDS, and animal rights, though the animal rights initiative has temporarily been put on hold.
-Though he has made major contributions to a few groups, many of his donations fall in the $10,000-$25,000 range, allowing him to spread his generosity around.
+OVERVIEW: Rob Glaser established the Glaser Progress Foundation in 1999, with a mission "to build a more just, sustainable and humane world."
+He is best known for his support of independent progressive media, but his foundation's initiatives have also included measuring progress, combating HIV/AIDS, global education and animal rights.

-ANIMAL RIGHTS: The Glaser Progress Foundation is deeply involved with animal advocacy, although its grantmaking in this area has been put old hold for the past couple of years while it reexamines its program and decides where it wants to focus its resources.
-In the past, it has given grants to animal rights groups that focus on factory farming, vegetarianism, and saving the great apes, as well as animal shelters and rescues, but that may end up changing.
-The foundation does anticipate restoring its grantmaking in this area, though the specific focus and timeline are currently uncertain.
+ANIMAL RIGHTS: The Glaser Progress Foundation has been deeply involved with animal advocacy, although its grantmaking in this area has been put old hold for the past couple of years while it reexamines its program and decides where it wants to focus its resources.
+In the past, it has given grants to animal rights groups that focus on factory farming, vegetarianism, and saving the great apes, as well as animal shelters and rescues.